 - 11 years as a real Intuit (QuickBooks) insider.

 - Intuit CEO Brad Smith: You’re fantastic Mike.
 Absolutely fantastic!

 - Brad often answered my many emails in minutes, even on Sundays.
-He even apologized when travel made him delay replies, especially if it it involved international emails.
+He apologized when travel made him delay replies, especially for international travel.

 - Former Intuit CEO Steve Bennett: Keep raising hell when Intuit does something wrong!